 Further Education and Careers

-Mr Cooper is the Gifted and Talented Mentor/Guidance Officer and is a qualified Careers Adviser offering impartial Information, Advice and Guidance for all students.
-Miss Care is the Work Related Learning Co-Ordinator with particular responsibility for Work Experience and has long term links with local employers.
+Mr Cooper is a qualified Careers Adviser offering impartial Information, Advice and Guidance for all students.
+Mrs Bailey will be the Work Related Learning Co-Ordinator from September 2021, with particular responsibility for Work Experience.
 They will encourage students to acquire knowledge and an awareness of opportunities that will enable them to engage with their own career planning.
 Students will learn how to find and use careers information to research their ideas and explore different options.
 This will include options information from school and access to online support, such as that provided through the National Careers Service.

 Enquiries for the Careers and Work Related Learning team can be submitted by email to firstname.lastname@example.org

 - Organised events, guest speakers and Open Day trips.

 - Promotion of career related opportunities such as Year 10 work experience.

 - Career resources.